PolicyChanges/NESArduinoAdapter/Readme.md

 Hold buttons Select and Down while controller is being plugged in bind select and start buttons to q and r, respectively. </b>

 Goofy Foot:</b>
-Hole buttons A and B on the controler while plugging in to switch from 60hz ntsc to 50hz pal debouncing.</b>
+Hole buttons A and B on the controller while plugging in to switch from 60hz ntsc to 50hz pal debouncing.</b>